Fatigue

 Finding the words

-People feel fatigue in different ways.
-Try to write down some words that get across how you feel.
-Or you may find it helpful to write down how it’s affecting your life.
+People experience fatigue in different ways.
+If you find it difficult to explain how you feel, try writing down some words that describe how it affects you.
+Or you may find it helpful to write down how it’s affecting your life, such as:

 • Have you stopped seeing friends?

-• Are you not eating as much because you’re too tired to cook?
+• Are you not eating what you want to or as much because you’re too tired to cook?

 • Are you forgetting important things?